-Parents and carers are invited to an informal coffee morning or afternoon tea during the year where they can find out about a specific aspect of the support we provide and ask any questions that they may have.
+All parents and carers are invited to an informal coffee morning or afternoon tea during the year where they can find out about a specific aspect of the support we provide and ask any questions that they may have.

-All SEN Support Plans are reviewed half termly, updated at the end of each term and are sent home to gather parent's views.
+All SEN Support Plans are updated termly and sent home to gather parent's views.